Programs are listed below in alphabetical order. Click on the (+) next to the program you’re interested in to view

 Please refer to the Impact of Withdrawals and Leaves of Absence on financial aid section in the financial aid portion of the UWS catalog for more information on federally-mandated requirements on returning federal student aid funds.

-Questions about tuition or your student account, please contact the financial services office by email or call 503-847-2553 ext.
+Questions about tuition or your student account, please contact the business office by email or call 503-847-2553 ext.
 5702 if you have any questions.

 The “grand total” cost of the program mentioned on this page below, and throughout the website, is an estimated number that is found by multiplying the program cost per quarter with the number of quarters in the program.
 There may be other additional fees and costs that contribute to total tuition cost, and that cost will vary by student and by program.